VishnuBeji/VishnuBeji.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Project 1"
+title: "Tandem Queue Decomposition"
-collection: teaching
+collection: projects
 type: "Undergraduate course"
-permalink: /projects/2014-spring-teaching-1
+permalink: /projects/project-1
-venue: "University 1, Department"
+venue: "Indian Institute of Technology Madras, Electrical Engineering"
-date: 2014-01-01
+date: 2021-08-01
-location: "City, Country"
+location: "Chennai, India"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+Developed a novel network flow algorithm to optimize network traffic and ensure stability in a QKD encrypted generalized network (handling unicast, multicast and broadcast) based on the concept of Universal Max-Weight.
+Formulated a comprehensive mathematical proof of stability using Lyapunov Drift minimisation.
+Produced better delay performance as compared to the celebrated Back Pressure algorithm based QKD network and eliminated suboptimality arising from cycle hopping.

 Heading 1
 ======